wedlaken/listener-maths-crossword/docs/PROJECT_STATUS.md

 - ✅ **Deployment**: Successfully deployed to production
 - ✅ **Functionality**: All core features working
-- ✅ **Responsiveness**: Mobile and desktop compatible
+- ✅ **Responsiveness**: Mobile and desktop compatible with optimized UI
 - ✅ **Security**: User authentication and data protection
 - ✅ **Performance**: Fast loading and responsive interface
+- ✅ **UI/UX**: Professional-grade interface with consistent styling

-This represents a **complete, production-ready web application** that successfully solves the complex Listener Maths Crossword puzzle with an intuitive, responsive interface.
+This represents a **complete, production-ready web application** that successfully solves the complex Listener Maths Crossword puzzle with an intuitive, responsive interface and polished user experience.